*This hangout had to be cancelled. Our apologies. Please join us next week Friday June 7 at 10am for the next one.

 The leader of the opposition, Helen Zille, stated her objection to the use of blue lights.

 "Apart from the serious danger they pose to the public, blue light bullies are also a sign that politicians believe they are above the law.
+This attitude erodes democracy," she said.

 Be a part of the hangout